-Hermit crabs spend most of their time inside shells, enjoying their safety and protection.
+Hermit crabs spend most of their time inside their shells, benefitting from their protection.

-All the same, even the most cautious hermit crab should leave its shell occasionally.
-Not doing so suggests that your hermit crab may be stuck inside its shell and unable to get out.
+All the same, even the most cautious hermit crabs should leave their shell occasionally.
+Not doing so suggests that a hermit crab may be stuck inside its shell and unable to get out.

-Getting trapped in a shell is life-threatening.
-All the same, you can’t wrench a hermit crab from its home.
-Many hermit crabs would rather die than be evicted from their shells.
+Getting trapped in a shell is a life-threatening event.
+However, you can’t wrench a hermit crab from its shell, as most would rather die than be evicted against their will.

 My Hermit Crab is Stuck in its Shell

 To hermit crabs, a shell is a home.
-They will make do with the one they have.
-If something better becomes available, they’ll look for an upgrade.
-So, it can be worrying if a hermit crab remains in its shell.
+If a better shell becomes available, they’ll upgrade.
+So, it can be concerning if a hermit crab remains in its shell without emerging.

-A hermit crab should leave its residence on occasion, such as when alternative shells become available.
-If you haven’t seen your hermit crab in a while, it may be trapped.
+A hermit crab should leave its home occasionally, such as when alternative shells become available.
+If you haven’t seen your hermit crab in a while, it may be trapped inside.

-Hermit crabs grow quickly when they’re young.
-Youthful hermit crabs molt several times a year.
-Every time the hermit crab molts, it sheds its exoskeleton and develops a new, larger one.
-Think of the process as the crustacean equivalent of shedding skin.
+Hermit crabs grow quickly when young, molting several times a year.
+Each time a hermit crab molts, it sheds its exoskeleton and develops a new, larger exoskeleton.

-As a hermit crab grows, it will need a larger shell for protection.
-A larger opening will also be essential for the hermit crab to come and go.
-The table below explains the appropriate opening size for hermit crab shells:
+As a hermit crab grows, it’ll need a larger shell for protection.
+Also, a larger opening will be essential for the hermit crab to come and go.

 |Small:||Opening from 3/8 to 1/2 an inch|